 - Improve research, care, and support for brain injury victims and their families

 Brain Injuries: Types & Causes

 When people talk about brain injuries, they are referring to acquired brain injuries (ABI).
-An acquired brain injury is any injury to the brain that is not hereditary, degenerative, or present at birth.
+An acquired brain injury is any injury to the brain that is not hereditary or degenerative.

 Some examples of acquired brain injuries: